mrtaikandi/Telebot/README.md

 How can I use it?
 --------------------------------
-> For Persian how-to guide, please [visit my blog](https://taikandi.com/blog/creating-telegram-bot-using-telebot/).
+> For Persian (Farsi) how-to guide, please [visit my blog](https://taikandi.com/blog/creating-telegram-bot-using-telebot/).

-Simply instanciate `Telebot` class and use available methods.
+Simply instantiate `Telebot` class and use available methods.
 `Telebot` internally uses [HttpClient](https://msdn.microsoft.com/en-us/library/system.net.http.httpclient%28v=vs.118%29.aspx) so, it is recommended not to dispose it after every request.
 I suggest to read the `Lifecycle` section of the [Designing Evolvable Web APIs with ASP.NET](http://chimera.labs.oreilly.com/books/1234000001708/ch14.html#_httpclient_class).